camunda/camunda/CONTRIBUTING.md

 providing as much information as possible.
 Ideally, that would include a small [sample project][sample] that reproduces the problem.

-If you have a general usage question please ask on the [forum](http://forum.camunda.io/) or [Slack](https://www.camunda.com/slack) channel.
+If you have a general usage question please ask on the [forum](http://forum.camunda.io/).

 ## GitHub Issue Guidelines